ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 In reply to Toby's point about replacing relations by subsets as fundamental, it makes sense to me that we probe the interior of a set by how it relates to other sets, and that we find out about the elements of a set by how it relates to the one-point set.
 But the aim seems to be useability by everyday mathematicians.
 That being said, this material seems easier to learn as a first approach to foundations (for undergraduates/early postgrads) than ZF or NBG, requiring less cruft to get to proving theorems.

-[[Mike Shulman]]: re Toby: It feels unstructural because the element $(x,y)$ is no longer internally featureless; it has the intrinsic property of being the pair of $x$ and $y$.
-I see "structural" as meaning that, among other things, isomorphic objects are indistinguishable; but with that approach, the selected product $A\times B$ is distinguishable from any other product.
-(Additionally, in some metatheories it requires choice to get from one to the other.)

-I also feel that maybe viewing relations $A\looparrowright B$ as subsets of $A\times B$ is merely a habit ingrained in us by material set theory over the course of the 20th century, and thus something that structural set theory should try to wean us from.

-re David: Well, $P(A\times B)$ represents the relations from $A$ to $B$, and with separation you can cut out a set $B^A$ representing the functions.
+[[Mike Shulman]]: re David: Well, $P(A\times B)$ represents the relations from $A$ to $B$, and with separation you can cut out a set $B^A$ representing the functions.
 However, although Theorem \ref{topos} would be true with this interpretation, it was intended only to be about a "meta-bijection."
 I've tried to clarify it.

 Universes can be defined in any structural set theory in a fairly straightforward way, modulo the usual translation from "set of sets" to "family of sets."
 There is some stuff from a more ETCS-like perspective at [[universe in a topos]]; I'm sure that this can be rephrased in SEAR (if you want to take a shot, feel free!).
 =--